wp-plugins/formidable/readme.txt

 * PRO: Removed ajax error checking on the captcha field to fix the incorrect response messages
 * PRO: Fixed dependent data from entries fields to show the selected values on validation error and on edit
 * PRO: Added `[frm-entry-update-field]` shortcode to update a single field in an entry with an ajax link
+* PRO: Updated timepicker to latest version
+* PRO: Added global styling option to set newly-added select fields to an automatic width
+* PRO: Fixes calendar to allow fields mapped to a post to be used as the date field

 = 1.05.03 =
 * Updated user role options to work more reliably with WP 3.1